 Veterinarians touch the lives of individuals and families through caring animal health practices.
 Although requirements vary at professional schools, a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is considered excellent preparation for a career in veterinary medicine.

-Central students are successful on entrance exams and in securing acceptance into professional schools with the assistance of an on-campus pre-health adviser, internship coordinator and academic advisers to ensure that you complete the required courses, maintain a GPA of 3.6 or higher and take advantage of the many on-and off-campus opportunities for research and professional development.
+Central students are successful on entrance exams and in securing acceptance into professional schools with the assistance of an on-campus pre-health advisor, internship coordinator and academic advisors to ensure that you complete the required courses, maintain a GPA of 3.6 or higher and take advantage of the many on-and off-campus opportunities for research and professional development.
 Central’s pre-veterinary program prepares you to pursue veterinary education in graduate school.
-With the help of your adviser, you will choose a major that best prepares you for further study.
+With the help of your advisor, you will choose a major that best prepares you for further study.